 Hobbies: I enjoy having a connection to food even in my off hours.
 I spend much of my free time hunting game, fishing and growing my own vegetables.

 Chef Adair’s Story

 An affinity for flavourful local fare has been ingrained in Chef Adair Scott from birth.
 From his idyllic childhood on a small farm outside Prince George mingling with the feathered and bovine residents, Adair gained a deep respect and understanding for the origin of great ingredients.
 And a part-time cooking job at a local restaurant as a teen cemented his passion for his future profession.
 So it was no surprise that the budding young chef left home and hit the road for Kelowna at the tender age of 18 to pursue his culinary career.

 Upon arriving in Kelowna, Adair immediately sought out a position working under Paul Cecconi, the renowned Okanagan chef and eventual founder of Penticton’s BRODO restaurant.
 Cecconi would become Adair’s greatest mentor, coach and one of his biggest cheerleaders.
-After completing a one-year apprenticeship at Okanagan College and more formal training at Vancouver Community College, he worked his way up the culinary ranks at restaurants across the Okanagan, Victoria and travelled to Australia and cooked at the well-known Stoke House in Melbourne, Australia.
+After completing a one-year apprenticeship at Okanagan College and more formal training at Vancouver Community College, he worked his way up the culinary ranks at restaurants across the Okanagan and Victoria, and travelled to Australia where he cooked at the well-known Stoke House in Melbourne.

-After returning from the land down under, Adair took a gig with beloved community bakery Lake Village Bakery in Osoyoos.
+After returning from the land down under, Adair took a gig with a beloved community bakery, Lake Village Bakery in Osoyoos.
 It was there that he fell in love with the region, its lifestyle and all Osoyoos has to offer to an eager young chef willing to experiment with its bounties.